RosterElf Logo UK

 State / Territory Certificate name Renewal required Approved provider Approx. cost

-Note: Costs are approximate and subject to change.
+Costs are approximate and subject to change.
 Government card or application fees may apply in addition to RTO course fees.
-Always check directly with your state liquor authority for the most current figures.
+Renewal settings can change — always check directly with your state liquor authority for the most current figures.

 NSW RSA requirements in detail

 New South Wales has one of the most structured RSA licensing regimes in the country.
-The NSW RSA certificate must be completed through an OLGR (Office of Liquor, Gaming and Racing)-approved Registered Training Organisation and covers the national unit of competency SITHFAB002.
-Certificates expire every 5 years and must be renewed through a refresher course.
-Employers in NSW must sight the worker's RSA certificate before scheduling them to serve alcohol — keeping a digital copy in your HR records is best practice.
+NSW RSA training must be completed through a Liquor & Gaming NSW–approved RTO, and workers are issued a Competency Card (initially an interim certificate, then a photo competency card) that must be carried while working.
+NSW certificates expire every 5 years and must be renewed through a refresher course.
+Employers in NSW must sight the worker’s valid RSA before scheduling them to serve alcohol — keeping a digital copy in your HR records is best practice.

 How to get an RSA certificate